publicscience/argos/readme.md

 NLP processing, including tokenization, lemmatization, and frequency distribution.

-The `Digester` includes a couple of other submodules:
+The `Digester` also includes:

 #### Gullet
 The `Gullet` provides a general means of downloading remote files.
 In the case of the Digester, it downloads the latest Wikipedia dumps.
 It is capable of resuming downloads if the server supports it.

-#### Adipose
+### Adipose
 The `Adipose` provides an common interface to a data-persistence store, i.e. a database.
 In its current implementation, this database is MongoDB.
 It's purpose is to provide some flexibility with the database.
 That is, a different database could be swapped in while keeping the Adipose interface the same.
-In the case of the Digester, it will provide a means of storing the parsed and processed information into MongoDB.
+In the present use case, it will provide a means of storing the parsed and processed information into MongoDB.

+### Brain (in progress)
+The `Brain` provides the text processing functionality, so it functions mostly as a wrapper for NLTK.

+### WikiDigester (in progress)
+The `WikiDigester` is a subclass of the `Digester` and is essentially a Digester designed to specifically handle Wikipedia dumps.
+As such, it has some special functionality tailored to this.